Financial Aid Handbook

 FEDERAL WORK-STUDY PROGRAM (FWS)

 FWS program is an opportunity to seek on-campus employment.
 The amount awarded is the maximum you will be allowed to earn under the FWS Program during the academic year.
 Students are paid at least minimum wage for each hour of work completed.
 If your FWS award is $1,500, you would work approximately seven hours a week during the academic year to receive your full $1,500 at minimum wage per hour.
 Job interviews are conducted when students arrive on campus in the fall.
 Students may not use the FWS award as a credit against their bills.
 Rather, students may use these work earnings for books and spending money.
 Due to supply-and-demand changes, on-campus Work-Study jobs cannot be guaranteed.
 The FWS award, therefore, is not listed as a credit on the College bill.
-If on-campus employment is not obtained, the student may inquire with Career Services for off-campus employment opportunities.
+If on-campus employment is not obtained, the student may inquire with the Career Development Center for off-campus employment opportunities.

 FEDERAL PERKINS LOAN (ended September 30, 2017)